MicrosoftDocs/azure-devops-docs/docs/boards/github/connect-to-github.md

 ---
 title: Connect an Azure Boards or Azure DevOps project to a GitHub repository
 titleSuffix: Azure Boards
-description: Configure one or more GitHub repositories to integrate with Azure Boards ms.service: azure-devops-boards ms.topic: how-to ms.author: chcomley
+description: Configure one or more GitHub repositories to integrate with Azure Boards. ms.service: azure-devops-boards ms.topic: how-to ms.author: chcomley
 author: chcomley
 monikerRange: 'azure-devops'
-ms.date: 07/03/2023
+ms.date: 05/07/2024
 ---

 # Connect Azure Boards to GitHub (cloud)